kolawolejohn/menaget-task-management-api/README.md

 # for docker the migration is ran on startup and it is indempotent
 $ docker exec -it task_manager_app_container npm run seed:docker
 ```

+## NB

+You do not need to run migrations on production and docker as this has been handle on startup, however, no need to seed data for production...
+Just enjoy using the application

 🔁 Run in Background